 A 200,000-square-foot ode to all things fashionable and chic.
 Filled with luxury department stores such as Saks Fifth Avenue and designer brands like Tiffany & Co., Louis Vuitton and Eileen Fisher, it’s also the perfect spot to tickle your taste buds at some of the city’s most delicious restaurants.

-At the west end of the shopping district, celebrated designers, specialty retailers and fine restaurants including Burberry, Gucci, Escada and Ralph Lauren, The Shops at El Paseo represents a well-edited selection of glamorous retailers that will keep you delightfully entertained.
+At the west end of the shopping district, tantalize your senses with first-to-market stores and restaurants including Porta Via, Eddie V’s, Daily Grill, Ralph Lauren, Athleta and so much more!
+The Shops on El Paseo represent a well-edited selection of glamorous retailers and delicious restaurants that will keep you delightfully entertained.

 More than a dozen different eclectic art galleries beckon you to come in and take a look at some of the area’s most celebrated talent.
 Featuring collections of contemporary, abstract and traditional art, indulge your creative side while absorbing all the culture that El Paseo has to offer.

-Westfield Palm Desert is the place to go to find your favorite national-brand retailers, including Macy’s, Sears, JCPenney, Barnes & Noble, H&M, Forever 21, Dick’s Sporting Goods, Aeropostale, Victoria’s Secret and other trusted names.
+The Shops at Palm Desert is the place to go to find your favorite national-brand retailers, including Macy’s, JCPenney, Barnes & Noble, H&M, Dick’s Sporting Goods, Aeropostale, Victoria’s Secret and other trusted names.
 Meanwhile, the mall’s food court boasts a wide variety of food, from juice smoothies to Japanese – and plenty of dessert and drinks, too.
 So whatever you’re craving on your shopping trip, you can always pop in for a snack or a meal.

 The Street Fair

 Palm Desert is home to more than a dozen shopping centers and plazas featuring local retailers and national stores within the city, some of which are listed below.